Dive Watch Questions Answered

 Maybe, but check you manual first.
-Watch manufacturers operate with a scale of waterproofness, from splashproof (you can wear it out in the rain, or do the dishes wearing it) to watches that can withstand the pressure thousands of feet below the surface.
+Watch manufacturers operate with a scale of waterproofness, from splashproof (a conventional waterproof watch is generally splashproof–you can wear it out in the rain, or do the dishes wearing it) to watches that can withstand the pressure thousands of feet below the surface.
 Look for the depth rating, and go for at least 100 meters/300 feet.
 While you’ll probably never dive this deep, you’ll want the safety margin to keep the watch safe.

 Do I need a dive watch with dive computers everywhere?